-3. Is conceived from Hindu guardians.
+3. Is conceived by Hindu guardians.

 Cabin in India

 The Supreme Court of India in the milestone instance of Shastri versus Muldas explicitly characterized the term ‘Hindu’.
 This case is identified with the Swami Narayan sanctuary in Ahmedabad.
 There is a gathering of individuals called the Satsangi who were dealing with the sanctuary and they limited non-Satsangi Harijans to enter the sanctuary.
-They contended that Satsangi is an alternate religion and they are not limited by Hindu Law.
-The Supreme Court of India held that the Satsangi, Arya Samajis, and Radhaswami, all have a place with the Hindu religion since they are begun under the Hindu way of thinking.
+They contended that Satsangi is an alternate religion and they are not limited by Sources of Hindu Law.
+The Supreme Court of India held that the Satsangi, Arya Samajis, and Radhaswami, all have a place in the Hindu religion since they are begun under the Hindu way of thinking.

-Hindu by Religion ?️
+Hindu by Religion?️